I’ve Started to Notice Cognitive Symptoms… Now What?

 Understanding Early Changes and Where to Begin

-Naturopath Jennifer Harrington explains what early symptoms may mean and how to begin supporting your brain with targeted nutrition and lifestyle strategies.
+Naturopath Jennifer Harrington explains what early symptoms may mean and how to begin supporting the brain with targeted nutrition and lifestyle strategies.

-In Part 1, we explored what it means to discover you carry the APOE4 gene and why this is not a diagnosis, but a signal.
+In Part 1, we explored what it means to discover the APOE4 gene in you and why this is not a diagnosis but a signal for prevention.

 You may notice small changes at first.